-- To add a new extension pack, use VBoxManage extpack install <tarball>. - To remove a previously installed extension pack, use VBoxManage extpack uninstall <name>.
+- To add a new extension pack, use VBoxManage extpack install <tarball>.
+This command will fail if an older version of the same extension pack is already installed.
+The optional --replace parameter can be used to uninstall the old package before the new package is installed. - To remove a previously installed extension pack, use VBoxManage extpack uninstall <name>.
 You can use VBoxManage list extpacks to show the names of the extension packs which are currently installed; please see chapter 8.3, VBoxManage list, page 108 also.
 The optional --force parameter can be used to override the refusal of an extension pack to be uninstalled. - The VBoxManage extpack cleanup command can be used to remove temporary files and directories that may have been left behind if a previous install or uninstall command failed.